-List of the best paint sprayers including airless, budget friendly, and best finish from a DIYer that has used and owned many paint sprayers.
+Nothing beats a paint sprayer for efficiency and creating a professional paint job.
+This easy guide to the best paint sprayers includes airless, budget friendly, and best finish from a DIYer that has used and owned many models.

 Not all paint sprayers are created equal.

 Here is a fun fact: I own 4 models of paint sprayers!
-Yes, really, but you don’t need to worry about that.
-I’ve also tried several more, so this list is based on someone with real experience, not just compiled from a bunch of amazon reviews.
+I’ve also tried several more, so this list is based on real experience, not just compiled from a bunch of amazon reviews.
 I can tell you the pros and cons of most models so you can choose the best paint sprayer for your project.
 However, if you are like me, you may find more and more uses as time goes on!

 Check Out Some of Our Projects Using A Paint Sprayer: